IBM-Watson/nutch-indexer-discovery/README.md

 This will download hbase-0.98.8-hadoop2 in build directory.

-Now, startup hbase service by going into the hbase directory - $projectDir/build/hbase-0.98.8-hadoop2/bin/ and run -
+Now, startup hbase service by going into the hbase directory: _projectDir_/build/hbase-0.98.8-hadoop2/bin/ and run:

 ```bash
 ./start-hbase.sh